phelipetls/blog/content/posts/async-make-in-nvim-with-lua/index.md

 ```

 Or, you could create a `:h compiler` plugin named `flake8`, that set these
-options when you run `compiler flake8`, [as I have in my
+options when you run `:compiler flake8`, [as I have in my
 config](https://github.com/phelipetls/dotfiles/blob/master/.config/nvim/compiler/flake8.vim).

 There are a bunch of compiler plugins that come with Vim by default that you